PredictiveIntelligenceLab/jaxpi/examples/stokes_cylinder/README.md

 ## Results

 ### Ablation study
 We perform an ablation study on **Algorithm 1**.
 Table below shows the result of the ablation study.
-The detail sweep can be found at [weight and bias link]
+The detail training information can be found at [weight and bias link](https://wandb.ai/jaxpi/stokes?workspace=user-sifanw)